Iowa campaign events are falling as fast as the snow as the state readies for record-cold caucuses

 McKee said she still plans to show up on Monday night and is leaning toward caucusing for Haley.

-Senior adviser Tyler Raygor noted that “knocking doors in snow takes more time” but that it also made it more likely that people were at home.
+Volunteers for AFP Action, the political arm of the powerful Koch network that’s supporting Haley, were out meeting with caucusgoers in the storm on Friday.
+Senior adviser Tyler Raygor noted that “knocking doors in snow takes more time,” but that it also made it more likely that people were at home.

 DeSantis postponed four events on Friday that had been planned for cities further from Des Moines, citing unsafe weather conditions.”
 He did campaign earlier Friday north of the capital city with Gov. Kim Reynolds, saying he was impressed with those who turned out.